Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Ablation Study

 \section{Ablation Study}

-In this section, we will conduct a series of ablation studies on the key components and hyperparameters from three aspects including the MHSA module, seismic DDPM, and implicit interpolation with resampling strategy.
+In this section, we will conduct a series of ablation studies on the key components, hyperparameters, and model analysis from four aspects, including inference strategy, seismic DDPM, convergence, and computational complexity.